CesiumGS/cesium-unreal-samples/README.md

 ### :one: Level 1 - Cesium World

-The Cesium for Unreal Samples begin with a scene in San Francisco.
+The sample levels begin with a scene in San Francisco.
 You'll see [Cesium World Terrain](https://cesium.com/platform/cesium-ion/content/cesium-world-terrain/) below the camera.
 This level is designed to familiarize you with the core Cesium actors and components like Cesium World Terrain and Cesium Georeference.

 Be sure to sign into your Cesium ion account using the Cesium button in the toolbar.